 netcode data flow

-If you are building a non-Unity game, or want explicit control over the channels, use the Games SDK directly.
-Reach for the Unity transport when you already have a Netcode project and want to keep its NetworkManager / DOTS code unchanged.
+If you build a non-Unity game, or if you want explicit control of the channels, use the Games SDK directly.
+Use the Unity transport when you have a Netcode project and want to keep its NetworkManager / DOTS code unchanged.

 When to use it